etsy/terraform-demux/README.md

 ### Logging

-Setting the `DEMUX_LOG` environment variable to any non-empty value will cause `terraform-demux` to write out debug logs to `stderr`.
+Setting the `TF_DEMUX_LOG` environment variable to any non-empty value will cause `terraform-demux` to write out debug logs to `stderr`.

 ## Cache Directory